 Respiratory protection while wearing an encapsulating suit (Level A protection) requires maximum air capacity and safety.
 An SCBA with the most air afforded could be considered crucial, such as the 3M Scott Air Pak 75i SCBA with a 75-minute air cylinder.
 For longer duration work consider a supplied air respirator that will automatically transfer to the escape cylinder if the primary air is disrupted, such as the 3M Scott Ska-Pak AT Respirator.
 3M™ Scott™ Fire & Safety also offers communication solutions for all SCBA and airline systems while wearing fully encapsulating (Level A) or chemically protective (Level B) suits.

 Environmental remediation work requires careful risk assessment for consideration of all potential hazards and federal regulations.
-Applications where stringent medical surveillance should be applied can include working with asbestos, heavy metals, respiratory sensitizers, ionising radiation and certain biological materials.
+Applications where stringent medical surveillance should be applied can include working with asbestos, heavy metals, respiratory sensitizers, ionizing radiation and certain biological materials.
 If an atmospheric hazard is anticipated that is known to cause occupational diseases such as asthma or cancer, use of respiratory protection that offers the highest level of protection as demonstrated by the Assigned Protection Factor (APF).

 Having multiple models of SCBA or airline systems for different applications can present a challenge relating to training, maintenance and product use.
 Consider one SCBA with versatility for use in multiple applications such as the 3M Scott Air-Pak 75i SCBA, or one supplied air respirator such as the 3M Scott Ska-Pak AT Respirator, for use throughout the plant.
 If multiple SCBA and airline systems are necessary, consider one model facepiece that is NIOSH approved across multiple platforms to simplify training and fit testing requirements such as the 3M™ Scott™ AV-3000 SureSeal Facepiece.